-It’s easy to ask, “Why not ask visitors all of the questions we have while we’re already talking to them?”
-This notion easily lets survey length get out of hand.
+It’s easy to think, “Why not ask visitors all of the questions we have while we’re already talking to them?”
+However, this notion easily lets survey length get out of hand.

 When interviewers approach airport passengers, their pitch will need to include how long the survey takes, and if it’s longer than a few minutes you can count on it deterring interest from completing the survey.

 Tip #2: Use Signage to Your Advantage

-You will want potential survey takers to look at your interviewers and know they are affiliated with the organization they are conducting research on behalf of.
+You will want potential survey-takers to look at your interviewers and know they are affiliated with the organization they are conducting research on behalf of.

 This type of signage instantly adds credibility to anyone who sees it making the interviewer’s approach easier.
-While this is a small add, you can count it helping to increase your response rate.
+While this is a small addition, you can count on it helping to increase your response rate.

-Team work makes the dream work!
+Teamwork makes the dream work!

 Tip #3: Find the Right Interviewer

 Afraid of talking to strangers?
 Then conducting intercept surveys is probably not a great fit for you.

 Having a team of determined individuals sets your team up for success when conducting airport intercept surveys.

 Tip #4: Interview Where People Are Waiting

 When conducting intercept surveys at an airport, work with the security team to create a plan that enables interviewers to gain access to the gate area or where passengers are waiting to board.

-You may also decide to interview community members at typically hotspots such as a mall, park, etc. to supplement additional completes from community members.
+You may also decide to interview community members at typical hotspots such as a mall, park, etc. to supplement additional completes from community members.